X

 The airport has seen remarkable growth for the past seven years and has been one of the fastest-growing airports in the country for most of those years.
 AVL is the gateway to and from western North Carolina, a place more and more people call home or want to visit.
 We are literally bursting at the seams.
 It’s time for more space, for now and for the future.

-We officially broke ground in August 2023, and we are projecting to complete the project within 3.5 years (with final touches still underway after we open).
-This is a phased project, so you will enjoy much of the new terminal much sooner, with a new north concourse projected to open in 2025.
+We officially broke ground in August 2023, and we are projecting to complete the project within 4.5 years (with final touches still underway after we open).
+This is a phased project, so you will enjoy much of the new terminal much sooner, like the new ticket counter lobby that opened on June 11, 2025 and the new north concourse that opened on June 25, 2025.
 Check out our interactive timeline for more details.

 Travel is about adventure, right?

 We know that it feels like a blast from the past to walk outside on the tarmac, brave the elements, and make your way to a set of air stairs to board your plane.
-Rest assured, outside "ground boarding" is only necessary during our first two years of construction.
-We don’t have room right now for boarding bridges – we need every inch of ramp space possible for the aircraft.
-Boarding bridges will be back as soon as we open the north concourse in 2025.
+Rest assured, outside "ground boarding" is only necessary during construction.
+We don’t have room right now for all gates to utilize boarding bridges but by the end of the AVL Forward project, all gates will have new jet bridges.
 Thanks for bearing with us and tapping into your adventurous spirit!

 We're over-the-moon about what's coming.